EMI-Group/evorl/docs/guide/key-concepts.md

 ## Basic PyTree Data Containers

-We provide some basic data containers to support the object-oriented functional programming model, simplify the procedures of writing corresponding codes, and increase the flexibility.
+We provide some basic data containers to support the object-oriented functional programming model, to simplify the procedures of writing corresponding codes and increase the flexibility.

 In package [`evorl.types`](#evorl.types), there are three basic data containers, as listed in the table.
 They are registered as [JAX PyTree](https://docs.jax.dev/en/latest/pytrees.html).
 With JAX PyTree API support, we can define which part of the data in the container is **static**.